-Best Dog-Friendly Camping near Steeles Tavern, VA
+Dog-Friendly Camping near Steeles Tavern, VA

 Sherando Lake Campground and Devils Backbone Camp welcome pets throughout their sites, enabling campers to bring their dogs while enjoying Virginia's scenic Blue Ridge Mountains.
 Both locations maintain standard leash requirements, and campers must clean up after their animals.
 Fully-equipped RV sites with water and electric hookups accommodate pet owners, and tent camping areas maintain sufficient spacing between sites for comfort with animals.
 Pets must remain attended at all times on campground property.
 The campground bathrooms receive consistent cleaning with good water pressure, important for longer stays with animals that may require bathing or cleaning of pet supplies.

-Multiple hiking options surround these pet-friendly properties, with trails accessible directly from campgrounds or within short driving distance.
+Multiple hiking options surround these pet-friendly campgrounds, with trails accessible directly from the sites or within short driving distance.
 Spy Rock provides a challenging 1.5-mile hike with steep terrain but rewards hikers and their leashed dogs with 360-degree mountain views.
 The nearby Montebello Resort includes a stocked fishing pond and lake where dogs can cool off during summer months, though all pets must remain leashed near water features.
 Sites located along the Blue Ridge Parkway offer convenient access to numerous dog-friendly hiking trails with minimal wildlife concerns.
 Campers with pets should note that summer weekends see higher occupancy levels, potentially increasing dog-to-dog interactions at campsites.
 The more wooded lower sections of campgrounds typically provide more privacy for pets that may be reactive to other animals.

 1. Sherando Lake Campground